NFLorD/IED-ddd-cqrs-level-2-PHP7.4/README.md

 ### Notes
- - I'm unsure whether I should have written the verification for the existence of fleets/vehicles in App\Query instead of Domain\Model or Domain\Specification.
+ - I'm unsure whether I should have written the verification for the existence of fleets/vehicles in Domain\Model or Domain\Specification instead of App\Query.
 I am also considering moving App\Handler to Domain\Handler as I feel the way Models interact pertains to the Domain rather than the App itself.
  - I was also unsure what the command ./fleet localize-vehicle is supposed to do: park a vehicle (set its location), or find and return its location ?
 As such, I went for the first interpretation.